 Fat plays an essential role in our bodies.
-It is a great source of energy, it helps to build healthy cells throughout our bodies, and it plays a vital role in the function of many of our hormones.
+It is an excellent source of energy, it helps to build healthy cells throughout our bodies, and it plays a vital role in the function of many of our hormones.
 However, not all fats are created equal.

 Love dairy?
 That is okay.
-Dairy products such as milk, yogurt, and cheese are good sources of calcium and vitamin D, as well as a protein and other important nutrients.
+Dairy products such as milk, yogurt, and cheese are good sources of calcium and vitamin D and protein, and other important nutrients.
 Choose nonfat or low-fat dairy products (skim or 1% milk, nonfat yogurt, and reduced-fat cheese).
 Low-fat dairy products give you all the healthy nutrients you need without giving you all the saturated fat found in those foods that can raise your risk of heart disease.

 Choose lean cuts of meat such as turkey or chicken breast (without the skin).
-Alternatively, if you prefer beef, buy round, chuck, sirloin or tenderloin.
+Alternatively, if you prefer beef, buy round, chuck, sirloin, or tenderloin.
 Consider making a “meatless” meal for dinner one or two days a week.
-Use lentils, beans or soy to make a healthy hearty stew or soup!
+Use lentils, beans, or soy to create a healthy, hearty stew or soup!

 Eat more fiber.